AdamJosephMather/CodeWizard2/README.md

 ## Out Of The Box

-Out of the box, CodeWizard comes with a beautiful UI, Cascadia Code font, TextMate files for a bunch of languages, and `pypls`.
+Out of the box, CodeWizard comes with a beautiful UI, Cascadia Code font, highlighting for almost any language, and `pypls`.
 Pypls is my LSP originally designed for python, but does pretty well in general.

 ## To install:

 1. Download and run installer (in the releases section)
 2. To add new languages for CodeWizard, open the file `C:\Users\<username>\AppData\Local\CodeWizard\languages.json` (an example file is below), or inside of CodeWizard's command palette type ```":Open `languages.json` file"``` and it will open it in CodeWizard (remember to restart CodeWizard after making changes).
-3. For every language, you will likely want a TextMate file which you can point to in the languages.json (note `%INSTALL_DIR%` will be replaced with `C:\Users\<username>\AppData\Local\CodeWizard`) - the TextMate language files can be found here: https://github.com/microsoft/vscode/tree/main/extensions (look for .tmLanguage.json)
-4. Project specific settings can be created via opening the settings panel and pressing 'Project Specific' which will create a json file and give you the path.
+3. Project specific settings can be created via opening the settings panel and pressing 'Project Specific' which will create a json file and give you the path.
 This can be used to set specific LSPs and the project build command.

 Example languages.json
 ```json